 This 44 storey helicoidal structure created real structural engineering design challenges, including the outward “bursting” forces created by the geometry which were redistributed by the use of post-tensioned ring beams at each level.
 A huge basement was formed using a secant piling procedure and dewatering which lasted several months prior to building.
 The principal frame was designed as a tube, with the outer reinforced concrete double helix structure taking both vertical load and up to 75% of the lateral wind bracing loads.
 The floors were designed as a mixture of composite steel and reinforced concrete.
-The Moucharabieh which acts as a sunscreenwas designed as four overlaid panels of complementary geometric patterns.
+The Moucharabieh which acts as a sunscreen was designed as four overlaid panels of complementary geometric patterns.

-Prize for “The 50 Most Influential Tall Buildings of the Last 50 Years » awarded by CTBUH.
+Winner of “The 50 Most Influential Tall Buildings of the Last 50 Years » awarded by CTBUH.

 Prize “Best Tall Building Worldwide 2012” awarded by CTBUH.